 Only those food additives may be used in these beverages that are permitted as per Food Safety and Standards (Food Products Standards and Food Additives), Regulations, 2011.

 They need to comply with the microbiological requirements given in Appendix B of Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

 The FSSAI has also proposed to insert a new table which describes the standards for Microbiological Requirements for Non-Carbonated Water Based Beverages (Non-Alcoholic) and which is as follows.

 |1.||Total plate count per ml||Not more than 50cfu per ml|

 |2.||Yeast and mould count per ml||Not more than 2cfu per ml

 |3.||Coliform count||Absent in 100 ml|

-Non-carbonated water based beverages has been growing at a fast rate because of the demand of the health and wellness conscious consumers.
-Water based non-alcoholic beverages include a number of beverages that are flavoured or enhanced with vitamins and proteins and could also contain other ingredients.
+Non-carbonated water-based beverages have been growing at a fast rate because of the demand of the health and wellness conscious consumers.
+Water-based non-alcoholic beverages include a number of beverages that are flavored or enhanced with vitamins and proteins and could also contain other ingredients.
 In recent years this segment of beverages has become very competitive and includes a wide range.
-These include energy drinks, some juices, enhanced water, sports drinks and functional beverages that have some unique flavours and are offered in attractive packaging.
+These include energy drinks, some juices, enhanced water, sports drinks and functional beverages that have some unique flavors and are offered in attractive packaging.